 - Brush the sugar syrup on the insides of each croissant.

 - Divide the frangipane filling into 4 and place about ¼ of the mixture on one half of the croissant.
-(Leave about 2 Tbsp of the filling for brushing on the tops).
+(Leave about 2 tablespoon of the filling for brushing on the tops).

 - Place the top back on.

-- With the remaining frangipane, smear about ½ Tbsp onto the tops of the croissants.
+- With the remaining frangipane, smear about ½ tablespoon onto the tops of the croissants.

 - Sprinkle the top with flaked almonds.